JKindonNtx/solutions-euc/documentation/RA-2137-Citrix Virtual Apps and Desktops - Windows Servers on NC2 AWS/RA-2137/ra-2137-02-introduction.md

 - Overview of Citrix Virtual Apps and Desktops and its use cases.
 - The benefits of running Citrix Virtual Apps and Desktops on Nutanix Cloud Clusters on AWS.
 - Design and configuration considerations for building a Citrix Virtual Apps and Desktops solution on Nutanix AHV.
-- Benchmarking Citrix Virtual Apps and Desktops performance on Nutanix Cloud Clusters on AWS.
+- Benchmarking Citrix Virtual Apps and Desktops performance on Nutanix Cloud Clusters hosted in AWS.

 ## Document Version History